NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 * You should use the project templates extensively if you are new to neuroscience and/or you don’t have a lot of research experience.
 They have been designed to give you enough structure to get started, and enough options to keep you going if you stick with the template.
 Or you may start with a template, use it the first week and then in the second week diverge from it as your group develops their own new idea or question to test.
 * Templates have a natural flow of questions, but don’t hesitate to skip or completely change some of these.
 They are meant to be used very flexibly!

+## Project TAs

+Project TAs are your friendly dataset experts to consult with on all issues related to datasets.
+They can also help with other aspects of a project, including brainstorming, literature searches and coding.
+You will have meetings with them approximately every two days.
+During this time, they will help you refine your question and hypothesis into something that can be answered with our datasets.
+Since they can arrive unannounced at any time (busy schedules!), please stop what you were doing to have the meeting, and then resume your work when the project TA leaves.

+For the assigned meetings, project TAs will generally come only during project times, but sometimes they might need to schedule meetings slightly earlier or later.
+We encourage you to reach out to them for extra meetings whenever you need them, and to post questions on discord in the #dataset-X channels.

+## Project Mentors

+Project mentors are more senior figures in the field, typically senior postdocs, professors, or industry researchers.
+Each project group will have a mentor to help them refine their hypotheses and navigate the scientific process.
+They won't be around as often as the TAs, but they are another source of guidance and perspective.

 ##  Week 1: Getting started

 Depending on your time slot, you may or may not have project time on the first day of the course.
 Regardless of whether your first project meeting is day 1 or day 2, spend your first session doing the following: